Pope to Vatican's own media workers: Who reads your news? - WTMJ

 He said their work was good, their offices nice and organized, but that there was a “danger” that their work doesn’t arrive where it is supposed to.
 He warned them against falling prey to a “lethal” functionality where they go through the motions but don’t actually achieve anything.

-The question has been posed many times, since the Vatican’s communications office consumes more of the budget than any other department: According to the latest figures, the Dicastry for Communications had a 43 million euros ($52.5 million) budget for 2021, around 20 percent of the whole.
+The cost-benefit question of the Vatican’s in-house media operations has been posed many times, since the communications office consumes more of the Holy See’s annual budget than any other department.
+According to the latest figures, the Dicastry for Communications had a 43 million euros ($52.5 million) budget for 2021, around 20 percent of the whole.

 Its expenses are are greater than the combined expenses of the 10 smallest Vatican departments.